Powerlearnproject/se-assignment-day-2-git-and-github-hajisml/README.md

 Branching is essential for collaboration because it allows multiple developers to work on different aspects of a project without interfering with each other’s work.
 It also helps maintain a stable main branch while development continues on feature or bug-fix branches.
 This organization makes it easier to review and test changes before they are integrated into the main project, leading to more efficient and error-free development.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+Pull requests enable you to propose changes from one branch (usually a feature or bug-fix branch) to another (often the main branch).
+They provide a platform for discussion, code review, and testing, ensuring that changes are thoroughly vetted before being integrated.

+- Creating a Pull Request

+1. Push Changes: First, push your branch with changes to GitHub using `git push origin <branch-name>`.
+2. Open a Pull Request: On GitHub, navigate to the repository and click the “Pull Requests” tab.
+Click “New Pull Request” and select your branch as the source and the main branch as the target.
+3. Add Details: Provide a clear title and description of the changes.
+This helps reviewers understand what has been done and why.

+- Code Review and Collaboration

+1. Review: Team members review the pull request, leaving comments, suggesting improvements, or approving the changes.
+2. Discuss: Use comments to discuss specific parts of the code or propose modifications.

+- Merging a Pull Request

+1. Address Feedback: Make any required changes based on feedback and update the pull request.
+2. Merge: Once approved, click the “Merge” button on GitHub to integrate the changes into the main branch.
+3. Close: After merging, you can optionally delete the feature branch to keep the repository tidy.

+Pull requests streamline the review process, ensure code quality, and enhance collaboration by making changes transparent and subject to team review before integration.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?